Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Compositor-User-Guide.md

 ## Layer Types
 The Graphics Compositor tool typically handles two types of layers:
 - **Composition Layers**: The composition layers are the render targets (images) that are blended together to produce the final image.
 You can define them in the [Composition Graph](#composition-graph).
 The Composition Graph defines the number of layers and how to combine them but does not define each layer's content.
-- **Sub-layers**: The sub-layers are responisble for generating teh content of the composition layers.
+- **Sub-layers**: The sub-layers are responsible for generating the content of the composition layers.
 You can define them in the Graphics Compositor window, in the [Render Schedule](#render-schedule) section.
 You can stack multiple Sub-layers to define the content of a Composition Layer.
 In this case all Sub-layers share the same render target.

 ## Composition Graph